 Elise also shot photo and video for humanitarian organisations including Doctors Without Borders, Handicap International, Action Against Hunger, the World Food Program, and others.

-In the last few years, her pictures have been shown in several group exhibits in Europe, and a book she wrote over the past three years will come out in 2026.
+In the last few years, her pictures have been shown in several exhibits across the world.

 She graduated with a dual degree in Journalism from Columbia University, in New York, and Sciences Po, in Paris.